 If either Path's PLL is not in ultra-high precision mode (i.e. its sync-source is not within 0.15% of one of the standard sample rates) an asterisk ('\') is shown between 'Level:' and 'dBFS'.
-The ADA-8's ability to reject jitter from its sync source is reduced when not in ultra-high precision mode, so it is recommended that all sync sources be within 0.15% of a standard rate unless absolutely necessary.
+The ADA-8XR's ability to reject jitter from its sync source is reduced when not in ultra-high precision mode, so it is recommended that all sync sources be within 0.15% of a standard rate unless absolutely necessary.
+Note that the ADA-8XR waits 10s after any new lock before entering ultra-high precision mode.
+This speeds up the acquisition of lock.

-If there are any current warning messages, three scrolling exclamation marks ( $(!!!\rightarrow)$ ) are shown in the top right-hand corner of the display.
+If there are any current warning messages, three scrolling exclamation marks ('!!!→') are shown in the top right-hand corner of the display.
 Pressing the right-hand 'Select/Change' key accesses the Warning Screen where each current warning message is flashed in turn on the bottom line of the display.